10 tips to thrive as a distance learning student

 - What’s the time?
 If you are hours away from the UK, create your own timetable and suggest to your teachers when you can study independently and when you can join their online lessons.
 The important thing is to make sure you allocate sufficient time for your independent study in advance of the online lessons so you are as well prepared as your pals.

 - What am I doing?
 You can’t follow your pal into the next classroom or discuss over tea what the homework is.
 Make sure you check into your school portal and message your teachers if you’re struggling to understand what you’re supposed to be doing and when.
-Remember it’s all new to them too so they will understand your frustrations.

 - Keep focussed – ignore all those distractions at home – it’s not easy if your parents are working from home and on the phone when you’re trying to work through a maths problem.
 If your headphones have a noise cancellation function then all the better or maybe you work better with some LOW background music.
 Now’s the time to find the best way that you study independently before you go to university and have to do it for years.
 Structure and routine will really help.